LeNet-5-28×28 on ESP32

 Dense #3 : BUFFER3 → BUFFER1

-Visual Code with PlatformIO
+Visual Studio Code and PlatformIO

 Benchmarking

-CNN as variables -- FCN as variables
+Benchmark Variant 1: CNN as Variables, FCN as Variables

 ConvMem cnn1;